foliovision/fv-wordpress-flowplayer/readme.txt

 * tools for fixing of slow loading videos (bad meta data location)
 * other bugfixes

-= 2.1.32 - 2013/08/ =
+= 2.1.32 - 2013/08/21 =
+* Feature - better use of Wordpress filters - for programmers.
+Read the guide here: http://foliovision.com/wordpress/plugins/fv-wordpress-flowplayer/api-programming
 * Feature - support for Amazon S3 secured URLs!
+* Fix - controlbar hides after 2 seconds of no mouse movement, it was 5 seconds before
 * Fix - new structure of the Settings screen
-* Fix - option revised - engine preference, fixed player size and video checker preference changed to simple checkboxes
+* Fix - options and settings screen layout revised - engine preference, fixed player size and video checker preference changed to simple checkboxes
 * Bugfix - autobuffering now works only for first 2 videos also in HTML5
 * Bugfix - autoplay now works only for the first video on the page (use fv_flowplayer_autoplay_limit filter)
 * Bugfix - comma parsing turned off by default - it was causing issue with googlevideo.com URLs
+* Bugfix - global variable name $scripts changed to $fv_fp_scripts
 * Bugfix - video checker on Wordpress Multisite media files

 = 2.1.31 - 2013/08/09 =